CBD for Energy, Focus and Concentration: Can It Help?

 Which product you ultimately choose boils down to personal preference.
 You need to understand how a particular product will fit into your lifestyle.
 Is it suited for your working hours?
 Is it discreet?
 Do you even need a low-profile consumption form?
 Here are a few handy tips to determine which CBD product will be the right one for you:

 - Choose products with supportive ingredients – pay attention to all ingredients in your product.
 Some CBD extracts are enriched with caffeine or fruit extracts to compliment the energy-boosting benefits of cannabidiol.

-- Read third-party lab reports – reputable brands test their products in third-party laboratories for potency and purity.
+- Read third-party lab reports – reputable brands test their products for potency and purity in third-party laboratories.
 A certificate of analysis from such tests is proof of the product’s quality.
 The CBD market is unregulated because hemp-derived products are classified as health supplements.
 Thus, many fly-by-night vendors take advantage of that situation, churning out mislabeled, often downright dangerous products.
 Always look for the lab-reports on the brand’s website.

-- Consider the form – if you have no problems ingesting a botanical liquid, then CBD oil will be your best bet.
+- Consider the form – CBD oil will be your best bet if you have no problems ingesting a botanical liquid.
 For higher bioavailability and faster effects, you can pick CBD vapes.
 Capsules will be better if you live a busy life and take CBD on-the-go.
 Finally, a CBD cream is a handy product for managing daily aches and taking care of the skin.

 - Find the right potency – the amount of CBD per serving varies between different products.
 Their bioavailability is also different depending on the type, so once you’ve figured out the right form of CBD, you need to consider the potency.
 The concentration of CBD per bottle is expressed in milligrams.
 Manufacturers also have their own dosage guidelines based on a single recommended serving.